The State Fair of Texas is banning firearms, drawing threats of legal action from Republican AG

 In a separate letter to the City of Dallas, Paxton argued that the ban infringes on the rights of Texas gun owners.
 The city owns Fair Park, where the annual fair takes place; Paxton argued that gun owners can carry on property owned or leased by the government unless otherwise prohibited by state law.

+A city spokesperson said in a statement Wednesday that they were reviewing Paxton’s letter “and will respond accordingly.”

 Condoianis said Wednesday that the fair, which is a private, not-for-profit organization, “is not a government entity nor is it controlled by a government entity.”
-She said they are aware of Paxton’s letter to the City of Dallas, and that it appears he’s “seeking clarification” on the city’s relationship with the fair and its use of Fair Park under the long-term lease agreement between the two parties.
+She said they are aware of Paxton’s letter to the city, and that it appears he’s “seeking clarification” on the city’s relationship with the fair and its use of Fair Park under the long-term lease agreement between the two parties.

-The city did not immediately reply to an inquiry from The Associated Press seeking comment.

 Condoianis also disagreed that the ban makes the fair less safe, saying the policy is similar to rules at large community gatherings such as sporting events and concerts.
 She also noted that 200 uniformed and armed Dallas police officers and fair safety team members will be patrolling the fairgrounds.
 The fair said on its website that attendees go through a screening process before entering.